 Just tap MyLCN+ to save it to your account

 Remember to cite LawCareers.Net on your application form if you apply to Geldards LLP.

 The training contract recruitment process has four parts, starting with an online application form.
 The application form is designed to collect information such as academic record, work experience and finishes with four questions that explore personal qualities.

 Applicants are then shortlisted to complete a short notice written assessment around a topic of law so that we can gauge the candidates' ability and aptitude.
 The written assessment will be issued to successfully shortlisted applicants at noon on a Friday to be returned by 9am on the following Monday.
 The date of which will be confirmed when the recruitment drive has begun.

 The next stage of the process is to be invited to an assessment centre in the favoured office location.
 We will be looking to see candidate's individual personalities as well as skills such as team working, problem solving, commercial awareness, enthusiasm and initative.
 Finally those who are successful following the assessment centre will be invited to attend a panel interview with a selection of our partners.

-The recruitment process for 2018, 2019 and 2020 training contract intakes opened on 2 January 2018 and applications will close at 1pm on Wednesday 28 February 2017.
-There are also limited training contract's available to start in 2017 in our Midlands offices.
+The recruitment process for 2019, 2020 and 2021 training contract intakes opened on 1st February 2019 and applications will close on 1st March 2019.
 If you are interested, please apply at: www.geldards.com/training-contracts-application-form.